NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 Cons:
 * It only works for .NET Framework.
 For .NET Core, it needs to be adjusted.
 * It only copies .pdb and .xml file to build output.
-If publish output path is different from build output path, it needs to be adjusted if needs to copy .pdb and .xml to publish output.
+If publish output path is different from build output path, it needs to be adjusted to publish .pdb and .xml.

-### Add as LockFileItem, but not a property of LockFileItem
+#### **Add as LockFileItem, but not a property of LockFileItem**

 Instead of adding existing extension as a property of LockFileItem, adding each exsisting file as a property as a LockFileItem.
 So the targets section in assets file is as following: